 Infection is sometimes fatal, particularly in the elderly, asplenic patients, and patients with AIDS.
 In such patients, babesiosis may resemble falciparum malaria, with high fever, hemolytic anemia, hemoglobinuria, jaundice, and renal failure.
 Splenectomy may cause previously acquired asymptomatic parasitemia to become symptomatic.

-Most patients do not remember a tick bite, but they may report a history of travel to an endemic region.
+Most patients do not remember a tick bite, but they may reside in or report a history of travel to an endemic region.

 Diagnosis is usually made by finding Babesia in blood smears, but differentiation from Plasmodium species can be difficult.
 Tetrad forms (the so-called Maltese cross formation), although not common, are unique to Babesia and helpful diagnostically.
-Serologic and PCR tests are available.
+Serologic and PCR-based tests are available.
 Antibody detection by indirect fluorescent antibody (IFA) testing using B. microti antigens can be helpful in patients with low-level parasitemia but may be falsely negative in those infected with other Babesia sp.
-PCR-based assays are available in research settings.

 Asymptomatic patients require no treatment, but therapy is indicated for patients with persistent high fever, rapidly increasing parasitemia, and falling Hct.
-The combination of atovaquone 750 mg po q 12 h and azithromycin 600 mg po once/day for 7 to 10 days is as effective as traditional therapy with quinine plus clindamycin and has fewer adverse effects.
-Pediatric dosage is atovaquone 20 mg/kg bid plus azithromycin 12 mg/kg once/day for 7 to 10 days.
+The combination of atovaquone 750 mg po q 12 h and azithromycin 500 to 1000 mg po once/day for 7 to 10 days is as effective as traditional therapy with quinine plus clindamycin and has fewer adverse effects.
+Pediatric dosage is atovaquone 20 mg/kg po bid plus azithromycin 10 mg/kg po once, then 5 mg/kg/day for 7 to 10 days.

 Alternatively, quinine 650 mg po tid for 7 days plus clindamycin 600 mg po tid or 1.2 g IV bid for 7 to 10 days can be used.
 Pediatric dosage is quinine 10 mg/kg po tid plus clindamycin 7 to 14 mg/kg po tid.